nextcloud/collectives/README.md

-# Unite
+# Collectives

-Unite is a Nextcloud App for activist and community projects to organize together.
+Collectives is a Nextcloud App for activist and community projects to organize together.
 Come and gather in collectives to build shared knowledge.

 * **Collective and non-hierarchical workflow by heart**: Collectives are tied to a [Nextcloud Circle](https://github.com/nextcloud/circles) and